What is a lookalike audience?

 Establish governance: Define who can upload and maintain lists

-To learn how ZoomInfo helps B2B teams build accurate, compliant audience strategies, talk to our team.
+To see how ZoomInfo helps B2B teams build accurate, compliant audience strategies, start for free.